 Helpful Hints: Royal Icing & Decorating

-* EXTRA ZIP: Try using fresh sieved (to get rid of seeds and pulp) lemon juice in place of some of half or all the water in the recipe - it adds a nice tangy zip!
+* EXTRA TANGY: Try using fresh sieved (to get rid of seeds and pulp) lemon juice in place of some of half or all the water in the recipe - it adds a nice tangy zip!

 * CONSISTENCY: To get the consistency of icing that you need, add more water for a thinner icing, and add more icing sugar for a thicker icing.
 As a general rule of thumb, my flooding icing is usually the consistency of school glue, and my piping/outling icing is usually the consistency of toothpaste.
+For "one consistency", also known as medium consistency or 20 or 15 second icing, it's somewhere between a flood and outline consistency.
+It can be tricky to master, but it can be a mega time saver.
+I've got a video on the "magic consistency" here!

 * LEFTOVERS: Have leftovers?
-I like to scoop my royal icing onto pieces of cling wrap, wrap them up tightly, and freeze them in a freezer bag or air tight container for future use.
+I like to scoop my royal icing onto pieces of plastic wrap, wrap them up tightly, and freeze them in a freezer bag or air tight container for future use.

 * SHINE: A fan blowing directly at your cookies on low-medium speed will give your icing a nice subtle sheen.
 An air purifier is even better, as it filters out any dust in the air that can possibly get onto your cookies.

 * COLOURING YOUR ICING: The best way to colour your icing, hands down, is gel dye.
 Popular brands include Wilton, Pro Gel (by Rainbow Dust), Chef Master, and AmeriColor - my personal favourite is Chef Master and AmeriColor - their gel colours are very concentrated and a little goes a long way.
+Powdered pigments are becoming increasingly popular, such as The Sugar Art Master Elite brand.

 Decorating Materials: The Basics